blueprinthq/coding-exercise/Readme.md

 You will find the instructions for the coding exercise below.
 Remember, we're not expecting you to create a perfect solution.
 The exercise is intentionally limited and meant to give us insight into how you think, how you code, and how you communicate a solution to a problem.

-If you have any questions, feel free to reach out to us directly!
+If you have any questions, feel free to reach out to us!

 # About the exercise
 At Blueprint, all of our engineers are experienced in full-stack technology.
 This means we frequently build both the front- and back-end components of a feature.
 As such, the coding exercise is broken up into two parts: one involving the creation of an API and the other a user interface.
-It is fine if you do not complete everything.
 You should be able to work on each independently, though you are encouraged to submit both if you can.
 You can spend as much or as little time as you’d like on the exercise, however, **we ask that you send us a submission no later than one week after receiving this exercise.**

 # Background and context